 What if my objectives change?
 What if life throws curveballs that make my initial dream impossible?

 My new month, new goals technique allows me to throw out old ideas and replace them with new aspirations.
 Each month, I can ask, “What do I want to accomplish and why?”
 Then I can set new monthly goals and work to achieve them.

-Setting New and Specific Goals Each Month
+Setting Goals Each Month

 Let’s say you want to improve your relationship with your partner.
 What steps can you take now?